-Visual Communications Technology Program
+Visual Communications Technology

 The two-year Associate of Applied Arts and Sciences Degree in Visual Communication Technology prepares its graduates for first-time employment in the varied and rapidly changing field of visual communications.
 The program seeks to provide a comprehensive background for its students as well as opportunities for specialized study within the diverse areas of the industry.
 Entering students - who may begin any quarter - pursue an integrated program of foundation courses in art and design, computer graphics, visual communication media, business and communications.
+More in-depth information can be found on the Shoreline Visual Arts Program Website.

 Degrees and Certificates